 While the pattern link isn't working anymore, the Loop Scarf is a great inspirational piece.
 Just work long loops along one edge of a Garter Stitch scarf.
 Lara Neel's Loop Stitch Duster pattern is no longer available, either, but you get the idea from the picture that it has loops on one side for dusting and Garter Stitch on the back of the hand.

-I also found a crochet pattern for Loop Stitch Rugs, which could be converted to knitting.
-I like the idea of working chevron stripes -- or even straight stripes -- alternating a plain cotton and Loop Stitch.
+We also found a crochet pattern for Loop Stitch Rugs, which could be converted to knitting.
+We like the idea of working chevron stripes―or even straight stripes― alternating a plain cotton and Loop Stitch.
 So many great ideas and you are only limited by your imagination.
 Wouldn't it be fun as the cuff of a mitten or a sock, too?